-Table 2.
-Overview of historical data
+Table 2: Overview of historical data

-Herbal preparation Documented Use / Traditional Use Pharmaceutical form Strength (where relevant) Posology Duration of use Reference Thyme oil Oral use: Antihelmintic (use of thymol) No posology available 0.1-2 g Tschirch 1917 Stahl 1962 Madaus 1938 Thyme oil Oromucosal use: antiseptic Mouthwash, tooth pastes No data on the strength available; a concentration of 0.005% thymol is proposed (equivalent to 0.009 - 0.014% essential oil) Gildemeister et al. 1961 Haffner et al. 1984 Thyme oil Oral use: Catarrh of the upper respiratory tract, bronchial catarrh, symptoms of bronchitis, cough with spasms Posology: Oral use: 4 - 5 drops (for example on a piece of sugar or mixed with honey) 3- 5 x daily Martindale 1972 Böhme et al. 2008 Blaschek et al 2008: Hager CD-ROM Thyme oil Oral use: Acute bronchitis, whooping cough and laryngitis Internally: 3 to 5 times a day 4 to 5 times on a piece of sugar cubes or mixed with honey Leung AY (1980) cited in Blaschek et al 2008: Hager CD-ROM Thyme oil Externally: in baths for the treatment of pruritus in dermatoses Bath additive: with at least 0.004 g of thyme oil per liter of water Pratzel and Schnizer, 1992. cited in German commission B, 1990 Thyme oil Externally: Bruises, sprains No posology available Leung 1980 Thyme oil Externally: in baths for the supportive treatment of acute and chronic diseases of the airways Bath additive: with at least 0.004 g of thyme oil per liter of water Pratzel and Schnizer, 1992. cited in German commission B, 1990 Thyme oil Inhalation: (thyme oil as bath additive) Supportive treatment of acute and chronic diseases of the airways For bath additives: full bath with at least 0.004 g of thyme oil per liter of water German commission B, 1990 Thyme oil Externally: Rubefacient, counter- irritation No posology available Martindale 1972 Stahl 1962 Thyme oil in the form of rubs for treatment of inflammatory lesions and to relieve itching, bruising and dislocation Pharmaceutical form: in the form of rubs 10% Leung AY (1980) cited in Blaschek et al 2008: Hager CD-ROM Pratzel and Schnizer, 1992. cited in German commission B, 1990
+Herbal preparation Documented Use / Traditional Use Pharmaceutical form Strength Posology Duration of use Reference Thyme oil Oral use: Posology: Martindale 1972 Catarrh of the upper respiratory tract, bronchial catarrh, symptoms of bronchitis, cough with spasms Oral use: 4-5 drops (for example on a piece of sugar or mixed with honey) 3-5 times daily Böhme et al. 2008 Poletti et al. 1990 cited in Blaschek et al. 2008 Thyme oil Oral use: Acute bronchitis, whooping cough and laryngitis Internally: 3 to 5 times a day 4 to 5 drops on a piece of sugar cubes or mixed with honey Leung (1980) cited in Blaschek et al. 2008 Thyme oil oil Externally: in baths for the treatment of pruritus in dermatoses Pratzel and Schnizer, 1992 cited in German commission B, 1990 Thyme oil Externally: No posology available Leung 1980 Bruises, sprains Thyme oil Externally: in baths for the supportive treatment of acute and chronic diseases of the airways Bath additive: with at least 0.004 g of thyme oil per liter of water Pratzel and Schnizer, 1992 cited in German commission B, 1990 Thyme oil Inhalation: (thyme oil as bath additive) Supportive treatment of acute and chronic diseases of the airways For bath additives: full bath with at least 0.004 g of thyme oil per liter of water German commission B, 1990 Thyme oil Externally: No posology available Martindale 1972 Rubefacient, counter- irritation Stahl 1962 Thyme oil Externally: Pharmaceutical form: in the form of rubs Leung (1980) cited in Blaschek et al. 2008 in the form of rubs for treatment of inflammatory lesions and to relieve itching, bruising 10% Complete posology not available.
+Pratzel and Schnizer, 1992 cited in German